jhh/sf/README.md

 # Stryke Force Software Team

+**Note:** This repository is being migrated to its new home at https://github.com/strykeforce.
+Look there first.

 ## Documentation

 - [Stryke Force Developers Guide](docs/resources.md) - Need help getting started?
 Look here first.
 Links to useful resources for installing, learning and running our tools.